farah874/farah874/README.md

-- 👋 Hi, I’m @farah874
+👋 Hi, I’m @farah874

-- 👀 I’m interested in blockchain development and network security .
+👀 I’m passionate about Cybersecurity, Cloud Security, DevSecOps, and AI Security

-- 🌱 I’m currently learning  to build Dapp
+🌱 I’m currently learning Networking (CCNA), SOC operations, and Cloud Security tools

-- 💞️ I’m looking to collaborate on building apps
+💻 Exploring projects in SOC analysis, incident response, DevSecOps pipelines, and DApp security

-- 📫  you can reach me on my tweeter FarahWade73@
+💞️ I’m looking to collaborate on Blue Team, DevSecOps, and security automation projects

-- 😄 Pronouns: he
+📫 Reach me on Twitter: @FarahWade73

 <!---
 farah874/farah874 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.